-The reason why most people make a Balance Transfer is to move debt incurring one level of interest to a place that will incur a lower level of interest.
+The reason why most people make a balance transfer is to make the most of a low balance transfer rate – moving debt incurring one level of interest to a place that will incur a lower level of interest.

 Some credit cards may come with a special introductory offer for balance transfers on top of other card features (such as a low purchase interest rate, rewards points or other extras) to attract new customers.
-Some credit card offers may be geared specifically toward those who want the card to consolidate debts or pay off an old credit card, at a lower interest rate.
+Some credit cards offering low balance transfer rates may be geared specifically towards people interested in paying off credit card debt at a lower interest rate.

-Be sure to read the Balance Transfer offer details, as Balance Transfer Fees may also apply to special Balance Transfer interest rate offers.
-A Balance Transfer Fee is generally a percentage figure, charged on the balance you wish to transfer.
+A balance transfer fee is generally a percentage figure, charged on the balance you wish to transfer.
 For instance, a 2% BT fee means you will pay 2% on top of the total balance being transferred.
 Balance Transfer fees will be clearly stated in the offer and the terms and conditions.

-It is important to remember that the promotional balance transfer rate is temporary only.
-The duration may vary from a couple of months to a couple of years and will be clearly specified in the offer.
-After such time, the applicable interest rate will revert back to a higher interest rate, typically, the purchase rate, cash advance rate or another specified figure.
-This means, if you don’t repay your balance transfer in full at the end of the promotional period, any remaining balance will start incurring the higher level of interest.
+It’s important to remember that a promotional balance transfer rate is only temporary.
+The duration can vary and will be clearly specified in the offer.
+Once this period is over, the applicable interest rate will revert back to a higher interest rate, usually the cash advance rate or another specified figure.
+This means, if you don’t repay your balance transfer in full by the end of the promotional period, any remaining balance will start incurring the higher level of interest.

 It is very important that you read the full terms and conditions attached to any balance transfer offer and/or credit card to make sure you are armed with information to make an informed decision.